Investigation: 5 Things You Need to Know

 - Do not use e-cigarette or vaping products that contain THC.

-- Do not buy any e-cigarette or vaping products, particularly those with THC, from friends, dealers, or other unregulated sources.
+- Do not buy any e-cigarette or vaping products from informal sources like friends, family, or in-person or online dealers.

 - The use of e-cigarettes is unsafe for all ages, including youth and young adults.
 Nicotine is highly addictive and can harm teen brain development, which continues into the early to mid-20s.
 If you don't currently use tobacco products, do not start using e-cigarettes or vaping products.